-Due to the Covid-19 pandemic, many of our 2020 events have, unfortunately, been cancelled
+Due to the Covid-19 pandemic, some of our 2021 events may be, unfortunately, cancelled

 “Ask a Master Gardener” Plant Clinics

 Georgia Mountains Master Gardeners are available to help with your concerns about their flowers and/or vegetable gardens.
-The Master Gardeners have a ‘Ask a Master Gardener’ stand monthly at the Dahlonega Farmers Market in Hancock Park, from 8:00 am until 12 noon.
+The Master Gardeners have a ‘Ask a Master Gardener’ stand on the first market of each month at the Dahlonega Farmers Market in Hancock Park, from 8:00 am until 12 noon.

 Bi-Monthly General Meetings and Programs